 Due to liquidity (profitability) concerns, banks have significantly tightened lending standards.
 Here are some of the increased lending standards he mentioned to me:

-- No longer fully counting RSU values when calculating how much a person can borrow
+- Several big banks no longer fully counting RSU values when calculating how much a person can borrow

 - Schedule E income (rental income) is no longer includd when calculating how much a person can borrow – big shocker

 - Home Equity Lines Of Credit (HELOC) have currently stopped

 - Minimum downpayment is 20%